Daniel15/dnstools/README.md

 ## Website

+The website consists of two parts: A frontend app built using Create React App, and a backend app built using C#.
+To run the development version of the website, you need to start both:

+- Frontend: Run `yarn start` in the `src/DnsTools.Web/ClientApp` directory
-To run the website, run `DnsTools.Web` from Visual Studio (or via `dotnet run` at the command-line), and also run `yarn start` in the `ClientApp` directory (which will start the Webpack development server).
+- Backend: Run `DnsTools.Web` from Visual Studio, or via `dotnet run` at the command-line

+You can then hit the site at `http://localhost:31429/`.
+The C# backend is running on `https://localhost:5001/` but this is only used for API requests - All webpages are loaded via the Webpack dev server.

 ## Worker